adopted-ember-addons/ember-electron/docs/faq/common-issues.md

 While this might be a little confusing, it is the default behavior of the `ember-welcome-page` addon, which simply removes itself when run with the environment flag `--env=production`, which is our default while packaging applications.

-Since you probably don't need that page anyway, you can savely follow it's own instructions and remove it from your `package.json` as well as the template tag `{{welcome-page}}` from your `app/templates/application.hbs`.
+Since you probably don't need that page anyway, you can safely follow it's own instructions and remove it from your `package.json` as well as the template tag `{{welcome-page}}` from your `app/templates/application.hbs`.